Zanscripts & services

 Building assets

-In order to build automated assets, you will first need to calibrate you system.
+In order to build assets, you will first need to calibrate you system.
 Detailed instructions on how to do this can be found in the calibrating your Zantiks unit manual

 Once you have successfully calibrated your system you can start to build your own assets.
 Instructions on how to do this plus the necessary script downloads can be found in the following manuals: